 This is a dammed section of the Saranac River, so much of the lake is under 10 ft deep -- take caution.

 This impoundment of the Saranac River offers a wide variety of species.
-The 455-acre lake features an irregular shoreline with numerous islands, backwaters and drop-offs.
+The 437-acre reservoir features an irregular shoreline with numerous islands, backwaters, and drop-offs.
 The lake maxes out at 20 feet.
 You’ll find largemouth and smallmouth bass along with a decent northern pike fishery and a good panfish population.

 The marquee fish is the walleye, although it’s best thought of as a catch-and-release proposition as the state has a walleye consumption advisory against eating any because of high levels of mercury.

-Access is by a DEC carry down beach launch off County Route 18.5 miles east of Bloomingdale.
+Access is by a DEC launch off County Route 18, 5 miles east of Bloomingdale.
 Parking for five cars.

-Location: Off Route 3 on County Route 18, 2.7 miles west of Franklin Falls.
+Location: On County Route 18, 5 miles east of Bloomingdale.